 The lifetime maximum benefit for child orthodontics is $2,000.
 The benefit is based on the length of treatment.
 This lifetime maximum applies to each plan participant regardless of the number of courses of treatment.
-Effective July 1, 2013, the maximum orthodontia benefit will be $1,500 if an out-of-network orthodontist is utilized.
-Members whose child begins orthodontia treatment prior to July 1, 2013, at an out-of-network orthodontist will be eligible for the FY13 maximum orthodontia benefit of $2,000.
+The maximum orthodontia benefit is $1,500 if an out-of-network orthodontist is utilized.
+Members whose child began orthodontia treatment prior to July 1, 2013, at an out-of-network orthodontist is eligible for the FY13 maximum orthodontia benefit of $2,000.

 - The course of treatment (initial banding) must begin before age 19.

 - For a detailed description of your orthodontia dental plan benefits see the:

 - The plan year deductible will apply to the orthodontic benefit if it is the initial claim processed in a plan year except for preventive or diagnostic procedures.